ujjwal-basnet/battel_tested_Scalable_Secure_Production_ready_multiagent_codes/ai_strategy&aRCHEtecture.md

 code -> [`ai_strategy&ARchetevcture/config.py`](ai_strategy&ARchetevcture/config.py)

 # Simple Multi Agent Architecture Router

+Big companies usually use multiple specialized agents — each focused on a specific task.
-In this Architecture , User request or data enters the system and   Router inspects the request and Based on rules  it chooses the appropriate agent.
+In this architecture, every user request enters the system through a Router.
+The router inspects the query and, based on predefined rules or LLM classification, directs it to the most appropriate agent.

-Here usally use low cost llm for this
+We typically use a lightweight, low-cost LLM for routing.